Start A WordPress Blog

 Click here to start a WordPress blog on SiteGround, then use the tutorial below for easy directions.

 Next, you will see the Page Below.
 Click on the GrowBig Button.
 I’m not sure how long the hosting sale will be 60% off so I would take advantage of it soon.
-They will bill you for the whole year upfront, but it breaks down to the sale price of $5.95 a month.
+They will bill you for the whole year up front, but it breaks down to the sale price of $5.95 a month.

-You might see a page (like the one below; it will ask the same information).
+You might see a page (like the one below; it will ask for the same information).
 At the bottom (which is cut off), it will have one difference, it will ask about a few optional things such as Domain Privacy.

 I HIGHLY RECOMMEND getting the Domain Privacy; it’s around $12.
 SiteGround says it’s optional, but by registering a Domain Name, your personal information, including your name, email, and phone number become publicly available through Whois services.
 The only way to protect your privacy and avoid spam, telemarketers, personal theft and other fraud is to use the Domain Privacy Service, which hides your personal data.